Welcome to today's edition of the Rush 24-7 podcast.

 Chavez thanked him for being there.

-So you have American liberals and liberals are found in the Democratic Party.
+So you have American liberals, and liberals are found in the Democratic Party.

 You have American liberals organizing the speaking tours of Ahmadinejad and Hugo Chavez.

-And they are getting their audience to show up for these addresses and speeches these guys are making, and these are Democrat voters.
+And they are getting their audience to show up for these addresses and speeches these guys are making.

-So that's I mean, it may not like it boiled down to that simple equation, but that's exactly what it is.
+So that's, I mean, it may not like it boiled down to that simple equation, but that's exactly what it is.

-I mean, you know it's not a bunch of Republicans up there cheering.
+I mean, you know, it's not a bunch of Republicans up there cheering.

-You know it's not a people love America up there cheering.
+You know, it's not a people love America up there cheering.

-You know it's not a bunch of people who have a great deal of respect and support for a lunatic like Hugo Chavez up there cheering.
+You know, it's not a bunch of people who have a great deal of respect and support for a lunatic like Hugo Chavez up there cheering.

-The people that are showing up and organizing these events are people who hate this country for whatever perverted reasons that they have, and there are a um uh uh a whole host of them.
+The people that are showing up and organizing these events are people who hate this country for whatever perverted reasons that they have.

-Audio soundbite time, uh we have a uh little montage here from Good Morning America today from Kate Snow and uh and her report, whole piece on how Chavez has taken Bush bashing to a whole new level.
+We have a little montage here from Good Morning America today from Kate Snow and her report.

-And these these people love it.
+And these people love it.

 You can hear it in her tone.